 After writing 6 books within 2 years, I took a break from writing for a few months.
 This break allowed me the time to find the next gap in the market.
 To find the problem I wanted to help solve.
 To find the next topic for my book.

-I continue to advise startups at the College of Charleston, George Washington University and the University of Maryland to see what is missing across many industries and sectors.
+I advised startups at the College of Charleston, George Washington University and the University of Maryland to see what is missing across many industries and sectors.

 After narrowing this down to a few topics, I started researching what was already done and already offered on Amazon.
 There is no interest in writing a “me-too” book to me.
 I only write about niche topics and nothing “popular” that would be found in a Barnes and Noble (for the time they still exist).